-A payment made by the leaseholder to the freeholder under the terms of a lease.
+A payment is made by the leaseholder to the freeholder under the terms of a lease.

 A leaseholder is someone who owns a property on a lease, typically for 99, 125 or 999 years.
 The length of the lease decreases year by year until it eventually runs out.

-A leaseholder is also called a tenant, but this should not be confused with short term agreements.
-It is essential to be familiar and understand the terms of your lease because this sets out your rights and obligations.
+A leaseholder is also called a tenant, but this should not be confused with short-term agreements.
+It is essential to be familiar with and understand the terms of your lease because this sets out your rights and obligations.